jmlejarriaga/IPL-dashboard/README.md

 This is done by a Spring Batch Job that is executed every time the application stars (we haven't disabled automatic job execution in properties file).

 The JobCompletionNotificationListener is executed when job finishes.
-It inserts in _"Team"_ table all the teams specifying all match played and number of victories.
+It inserts in _"Team"_ table all the teams specifying all matches played and number of victories.

+### 2. The API for the app is
+####Team dashboard
+/teams/*teamName* - Will show team data (name, number of matches, win/lost)

+####Match page
+/teams/*teamName*/matches?year=*number* - Will show data per year.
+Any match can be selected